Adobe-Marketing-Cloud/aem-translation-framework-bootstrap-connector/README.md

-# aem-translation-framework-bootstrap-connector
+# AEM Translation Framework Bootstrap Connector
-  Bootstrap connector using the Translation Framework API for AEM 6.1.0.
-The purpose of the connector is to      Provide sample code to Translation providers to start building their connector     Provide best practices for building/packaging the connector and     Highlight the standards for out Connector certification process     Serve as a reference implementation of the Translation API
+The Bootstrap connector is built using the Translation Framework API for AEM 6.1.0.
+The purpose of the connector is to
+* Provide sample code to Translation partners and Service providers to start building their connector
+* Provide best practices for building/packaging the connector
+* Highlight the coding standards for the Connector certification process
+* Serve as a reference implementation of the Translation API